 - Negotiating for a settlement

-Once we gather evidence of your damages, we can begin to monetize these losses.
-By doing so, we can estimate the total value of your damages and use this figure in settlement negotiations.
+Once we gather evidence of your damages, we can calculate a value for your losses.
+We’ll estimate the total value of your damages and use this figure in settlement negotiations.
 Depending on the nature of your case, you may receive a lump-sum settlement or periodic payments for your workers’ compensation benefits.

-- Determining if you can pursue a potential personal injury lawsuit
+- Determine if you can pursue a potential personal injury lawsuit.

 Injured Seamen and the Jones Act

 In some cases, workers living in Baton Rouge may not qualify for workers’ compensation under Louisiana law.
-This law does not cover marine workers, such as fishermen, oil rig workers, industrial sailors, and other types of seamen.
-The Jones Act offers protection to maritime workers injured on the job.
+This law does not cover marine workers, such as fishermen, oil rig workers, industrial sailors, or seamen.
+Instead, the Jones Act offers protection to maritime workers injured on the job.

-Baton Rouge is on the Mississippi River and less than 60 miles to the Gulf of Mexico.
-Some workers in East Baton Rouge Parish may work on the water or in other industries that fall under the Jones Act instead of the state’s workers’ compensation laws.
+Baton Rouge is on the Mississippi River and less than 60 miles from the Gulf of Mexico.
+Some workers in East Baton Rouge Parish may work on the water or in other industries under the Jones Act instead of the state’s workers’ compensation laws.
 The Jones Act offers benefits similar to workers’ compensation for seamen injured at work in open water.

-If you were injured on the job in Baton Rouge, our team from Laborde Earles Injury Lawyers may be able to help you.
-We provide services to those in East Baton Rouge Parish or another city in Louisiana, we can help you at one of our nearby offices.
+If you were injured on the job in Baton Rouge, our team from Laborde Earles Injury Lawyers is here to help.
+If you live in East Baton Rouge Parish or another city in Louisiana, we can help you at one of our nearby offices.